gruntwork-io/terragrunt/README.md

 above to the `mysql` module as an input variable.
 Or if you wanted to pass in the subnet IDs of the private subnet that is allocated as part of the `vpc` module.

-You can use the `terragrunt_output` block to extract the output variables to access another modules output variables in the terragrunt `inputs` attribute.
+You can use the `dependency` block to extract the output variables to access another modules output variables in the terragrunt `inputs` attribute.

 For example, suppose the `vpc` module outputs the ID under the name `vpc_id`.
 To access that output, you would specify in `mysql/terragrunt.hcl`:

 ```
-terragrunt_output "vpc" {
+dependency "vpc" {
   config_path = "../vpc"
 }

 inputs = {
-  vpc_id = terragrunt_output.vpc.vpc_id
+  vpc_id = dependency.outputs.vpc.vpc_id
 }
 ```

 When you apply this module, the output will be read from the `vpc` module and passed in as an input to the `mysql` module right before calling `terraform apply`.

-You can also specify multiple `terragrunt_output` blocks to access multiple different module output variables.
+You can also specify multiple `dependency` blocks to access multiple different module output variables.
 For example, in the above folder structure, you might want to reference the `domain` output of the `redis` and `mysql` modules for use as `inputs` in the `backend-app` module.
 To access those outputs, you would specify in `backend-app/terragrunt.hcl`:

 ```
-terragrunt_output "mysql" {
+dependency "mysql" {
   config_path = "../mysql"
 }

-terragrunt_output "redis" {
+dependency "redis" {
   config_path = "../redis"
 }

 inputs = {
-  mysql_url = terragrunt_output.mysql.domain
+  mysql_url = dependency.outputs.mysql.domain
-  redis_url = terragrunt_output.redis.domain
+  redis_url = dependency.outputs.redis.domain
 }
 ```

-Note that each `terragrunt_output` is automatically considered a dependency in Terragrunt.
-This means that when you run `apply-all` on a config that has `terragrunt_output` blocks, Terragrunt will not attempt to deploy the config until all the modules referenced in `terragrunt_output` blocks have been applied.
+Note that each `dependency` is automatically considered a dependency in Terragrunt.
+This means that when you run `apply-all` on a config that has `dependency` blocks, Terragrunt will not attempt to deploy the config until all the modules referenced in `dependency` blocks have been applied.
 So for the above example, the order for the `apply-all` command would be:

 1. Deploy the VPC